XueliangHan/xuelianghan.github.com/personal-development.markdown

 <hr>
 ##Theory and Result from Science Research

 ###20s Are the Most Important Decade of Adulthood
 * Meg Jay, Clinical Psychologist from University of Virginia
 * TED 2013: Why Our 20s Are the Most Important Decade of Adulthood

-##Advices may make sure you continue on the right path
+###Advices may make sure you continue on the right path
 * [Advice From An Old Programmer](http://hackecho.com/2011/06/advice-from-an-old-programmer/): At the end of the book "Learn Python The Hard Way, 2nd Edition"
   * This is a very important advice, it will take me a long time to understand it, and apply it into my life.
   * Author's point is that programming is general skills, you should have a professional domain knowledge, research field or other stuff.
 * The more `time` and `energe` you spend acquiring `pertinent` knowledge, the more `control` you have over you `life`.
 * [42 Successful People Share The Best Advice They Ever Received](http://www.businessinsider.com/linkedin-best-advice-2013-2): Wisdom generated from experience.

+###Autobiography/Biography
+* Autobiography - Short length
+  * [robbin的自白：You've got to find what you love](http://robbinfan.com/blog/20/my-life):Management, Tech, Founder of JavaEye, CTO of CSDN.

 ###Blog Personal Development
 * Note: These are the people who have a great Indepedent Personal Develop POWER.